mj514316/blog/content/post/2018-11-21-deep-autoencoder-neural-networks-for-maximal-christmas-decoration-enjoyment.markdown

 image: ''
 ---

 My wife loves decorations.
 From Valentines Day to Easter to Thanksgiving, our house is adorned with interesting festive items.
 Her favorite season by far is Christmas.
 Every December we drive around trying to find the best Christmas lights.
-Inevitably, there are a few houses with lights that blink with the music, something I've always been fascinating with.
+Inevitably, there are a few houses with lights that blink with the music, something I've always been fascinated with.
 Two years ago I embarked on a mission to build my own Christmas Light Show, specifically this is what I had in mind:

 1. Break music up into even sized chunks